brand icon May292026

 3. With Satin Shorts

 This might be the most unexpected pairing and perhaps my favorite lately.
 Satin shorts are a trend I couldn’t get behind for a while because they just looked like lingerie.
-But now that I’ve seen them styled in a way that feels more like me — with a blazer, an oversized sweater, an oversized shirt — and less feminine and lingerie-ish, I like them a lot.
+But now that I’ve seen them styled in a way that feels more like me — with a blazer, an oversized sweater, or an oversized shirt — and less feminine and lingerie-ish, I like them a lot.
 And pairing them with cowboy boots makes them feel even more unexpected and lends a slightly masculine feel that I really like.

 Shop The Look